status-im/nimbus-eth2/docs/the_nimbus_book/src/keys.md

-# Import your validator keys
+# Import your validator keys into Nimbus

 To import your signing key(s) into Nimbus, copy the `validator_keys` directory -- the directory that was created for you when you generated your keys using the [command line app](https://github.com/ethereum/eth2.0-deposit-cli) -- into `nimbus-eth2`.
 Then run: